- Event questions

 How will I reach my fundraising target?

 Scared of fundraising?
 Uncomfortable asking for donations?
 This isn’t uncommon.
-One of the things we hear the most from our new Smiddies is how their mindset around fundraising changes during their Smiddy journey and how much fun it can be if you approach it just the same way you would approach your training, work or other parts of your life.
-Fundraising is only a part of a bigger picture that is philanthropy and we are confident when you meet some of the incredible people involved in the Smiddy community – you will stand really proud in your role as a leader in the community in advocating for cancer research, cancer prevention measures and patient care.
+One of the things we hear the most from new participants is how their mindset around fundraising changes during their Smiddy journey and how much fun it can be if you approach it just the same way you would approach your training, work or other parts of your life.

 How much support will I receive with training and fundraising?